 The University of Wisconsin-Madison invites applications for its postdoctoral fellowship program in the humanities and humanistic social sciences.
-Funded by the Andrew W. Mellon Foundation, it will provide 3 two-year postdoctoral fellowships for recent PhD recipients starting on August 28, 2017.
+Funded by the Andrew W. Mellon Foundation, it will provide 3 two-year postdoctoral fellowships for recent PhD recipients starting on August 20, 2018.
 Fellows are members of the Institute for Research in the Humanities and Center for the Humanities, and are also affiliated with a humanities or humanistic social science department in the College of Letters & Science, where they will teach a total of three undergraduate courses over two years with no teaching in the first semester of the fellowship.
-The theme for 2017-2019 is Translation, Adaptation, Transplantation.

 - Fellows must hold a PhD in a humanities discipline or in the humanistic social sciences.

 - Applicants must be scholars who are not yet tenured and who are within 5 years of having received their PhD.
 To be eligible for this competition, the degree must be received between August 2013 and August 2018.

 - Applicants who do not yet hold a PhD but expect to file their final thesis prior to the begin date of the fellowship (August 20, 2018) must provide a letter from their home institution (department chair, head of graduate studies, or advisor) confirming the degree award schedule.

 - Doctoral candidates and those holding PhDs or other doctoral degrees from UW-Madison are ineligible.

 - In an effort to foster disciplinary diversity in our program of six postdoctoral fellows, we are not likely to award fellowships to candidates whose teaching would be in the Departments of History, English, or Geography.

 - The fellowship has no nationality requirements.
 If accepted, international candidates will be responsible for securing their own paperwork, visas, etc. as needed, though the university can provide some support in that process.